Other-People-UCSD/Pink-Currents/submissions.md

 # How we want it:

 * Written works: PDFs in Standard Manual Format with all personally identifiable information removed.
 Only the title, word count, and story/poem should be contained in the PDF.
 * Art: High fidelity .pdf, .jpg, .tiff accepted.

 We take submissions by Google Form.
 We will ask for your email address, name, title of your story, and what type of work it is (prose, poetry, art, other), and an anonymized copy of your work.
 Optional: cover letter** and links to your other works.

 Short and sweet, right?

-#### *Multiple submissions are accepted<br>*We do not consider previously published work.<br>*Currently, we do not have the funds to pay our contributors.<br>** We highly suggest you do this - here’s a template to get you started.
+#### *Multiple submissions are accepted<br>

+#### _*We do not consider previously published work._

+#### _*Currently, we do not have the funds to pay our contributors._

+#### *We highly suggest you do this - here’s a template to get you started.
 All we want is your name, the title of your work, the word count (if applicable), and a short bio containing your publishing history, if applicable.
 Addressing it to our editing team is a nice touch.